-Pulmonary involvement is common in systemic sclerosis (SSc), where it is the leading cause of death [138] [139].
+Pulmonary involvement is common in systemic sclerosis (SSc), where it is the leading cause of death [137, 138].
 Excellent data are therefore available on antiinflammatory therapy for the treatment of SSc-ILD, without, however, considering the PF-ILD phenotype.

-In 2006, Hoyles et. al. demonstrated improved lung function under intravenous cyclophosphamide (CYC) pulse therapy followed by azathioprine in 45 patients with SSc-ILD vs. placebo (treatment period: 1 year), just short of being statistically significant due to insufficient power [140].
+In 2006, Hoyles et al. [139] demonstrated improved lung function under intravenous CYC pulse therapy followed by AZA in 45 patients with SSc-ILD versus placebo (treatment period: 1 year), just short of being statistically significant due to insufficient power.

-In 2006, another randomized placebo-controlled multicenter study (Scleroderma lung study SLS I) demonstrated the efficacy of oral cyclophosphamide (CYC) vs. placebo in 158 SSc patients.
-CYC showed a moderate improvement in FVC and TLC over a one-year treatment period, in addition to other improvements such as improved skin scores and chest CT findings [141].
-After discontinuing the CYC therapy after one year, the improvement in FVC was lost during follow-up by the end of the second year [139].
-In the subsequent SLS II study, the same group compared 12 months of oral CYC vs. mycophenolate mofetil (MMF) (target dose 2 x 1.5 g/day) over a 24-month period in 142 patients [142].
-A comparable positive effect of both therapies was seen in this study; the therapy improved the FVC in almost 70 % of patients, while MMF was better tolerated.
-It is important to note that only patients with confirmed ground-glass opacities were randomized in both studies (SLS I and SLS II).
-The SENSCIS study, in which approximately half of the patients enrolled were treated with MMF, also suggests the efficacy of MMF in the treatment of SSc-ILD [143].
+In 2006, another randomized placebo-controlled multicenter study (scleroderma lung study SLS I) demonstrated the efficacy of oral CYC versus placebo in 158 SSc patients.
+CYC showed a moderate improvement in FVC and TLC over a 1year treatment period, in addition to other improvements such as improved skin scores and chest CT findings [140].
+After discontinuing the CYC therapy after 1 year, the improvement in FVC was lost during follow-up by the end of the second year [138].
+In the subsequent SLS II study, the same group compared 12 months of oral CYC versus MMF (target dose 2×1.5 g/day) over a 24-month period in 142 patients [141].
+A comparable positive effect of both therapies was seen in this study; the therapy improved the FVC in almost 70% of patients, while MMF was better tolerated.
+It is important to note that only patients with confirmed groundglass opacities were randomized in both studies (SLS I and SLS II).
+The SENSCIS study, in which approximately half of the patients enrolled were treated with MMF, also suggests the efficacy of MMF in the treatment of SSc-ILD [142].

-The double-blind, placebo-controlled phase II + III studies of the interleukin-6 antagonist tocilizumab [144] [145] could not show an effect of tocilizumab with regard to the primary endpoint (skin).
-However, the differences versus placebo in the secondary endpoints regarding the lung of the phase-III trial wereso convincing that tocilizumab was approved by the FDA for the treatment of severe SSc-ILD in 2021.
+The double-blind, placebo-controlled phase II + III studies of the interleukin-6 antagonist tocilizumab [143, 144] could not show an effect of tocilizumab with regard to the primary endpoint (skin).
+However, the differences versus placebo in the secondary endpoints regarding the lung of the phase III trial were so convincing that tocilizumab was approved by the FDA for the treatment of severe SSc-ILD in 2021.

-In 2021, Ebata et al. presented the data of a randomized, double-blind, placebo-controlled study of rituximab (4 x 375 mg/m2) in 56 SSc patients in Japan [146].
-Even though the primary endpoint was skin-related, the secondary endpoints showed a significant improvement in FVC vs. placebo.
-As early as 2018, a phase-II study from India compared i.v. rituximab with i.v.
-CYC in 60 SSc patients with skin and lung involvement, demonstrating significant superiority of rituximab with regard to FVC after 6 months [147].
-Data from the RECITAL trial (NCT01862926), in which patients with CTD-ILD were randomized to rituximab versus CYC, are pending.
+In 2021, Ebata et al. [145] presented the data of a randomized, double-blind, placebo-controlled study of RTX ($4 \times 375 \text{ mg/m}^2$) in 56 SSc patients in Japan.
+Even though the primary endpoint was skin-related, the secondary endpoints showed a significant improvement in FVC versus placebo.
+As early as 2018, a phase II study from India compared i.v.
+RTX with i.v.
+CYC in 60 SSc patients with skin and lung involvement, demonstrating significant superiority of RTX with regard to FsVC after 6 months [146].
+Data from the RECITAL trial (NCT01862926), in which patients with CTD-ILD were randomized to RTX versus CYC, are pending.

-For SSc patients with a particularly rapid progression in the first five years of the disease, a total of 3 randomized, controlled studies showed significant superiority of autologous stem cell transplantation (HSCT) vs. CYC pulse therapy in terms of overall survival, although CYC was only given for 12 months [148] [149] [150].
-The positive effect on the lungs was confirmed in a prospective non-interventional real-life observational study [151].
+For SSc patients with a particularly rapid progression in the first 5 years of the disease, a total of 3 randomized, controlled studies showed significant superiority of autologous stem cell transplantation (HSCT) versus CYC pulse therapy in terms of overall survival, although CYC was only given for 12 months [147-149].
+The positive effect on the lungs was confirmed in a prospective noninterventional real-life observational study [150].

 2.6.2.6.
-Mixed connective tissue disease-associated ILD

-ILD in mixed-connective tissue disease (MCTD) is similar to SSc-ILD and therefore not discussed separately.
+Mixed Connective Tissue Disease-Associated ILD ILD in mixed connective tissue disease is similar to SSc-ILD and therefore not discussed separately.

 2.7.
-Shall PPF patients be treated with an antifibrotic drug?
+Shall PPF Patients Be Treated with an Antifibrotic Drug?